-Wadi Shab hiking trail features around 1 KM of the leveled walk, plenty of natural water streams and ponds, lush vegetation, a beautiful balcony walk winding around the mountain face, and some fun bouldering.
+Wadi Shab hiking trail features around 1 KM of leveled walk, plenty of natural water streams and ponds, lush vegetation, a beautiful balcony walk winding around the mountain face, and some fun bouldering.

 The route is somewhat marked with sprayed arrows on the rocks to help you navigate conveniently.
-But don’t worry, you won’t get lost since the trail follows the wadi all the way until the pools.
+But don’t worry, you won’t get lost since the trail follows the wadi all the way to the pools.

 The hike starts as an easy stroll through the muddy terrain, at parts filled with water.
 It winds through small farms and follows falaj- an irrigation system.

 At 1/3rd of the hike on the right-hand side, you will reach a so-called balcony walk.
 The trail then elevates and continues around the mountain face above the water stream.
 It is a scenic place, where you most likely spend some time taking pictures.
 Note that the stream below is not the swimming area, so keep on going.

 Continuing further, after the ledge walk, the boulder section begins.
 This leg of the route will give you the taste of what is a rocky Middle Eastern wadi hike.